trinker/termco/README.md

 ### Post Coding Data

-It is often useful to validate a model via human evaluation; checking that text is being tagged as expected.
+It is often useful to less formally, validate a model via human evaluation; checking that text is being tagged as expected.
+This approach is more formative and less rigorous than `evaluate`, intended to be used to assess model functioning in order to improve it.
 The `validate_model` provides an interactive interface for a single evaluator to sample n tags and corresponding texts and assess the accuracy of the tag to the text.
 The `assign_validation_task` generates an external file(s) for n coders for redundancy of code assessments.
 This may be of use in [Mechanical Turk](https://www.mturk.com/mturk/welcome) type applications.
 The example below demonstrates `validate_model`'s `print`/`summary` and `plot` outputs.